tspriggs/MUSE_PNe_fitting/README.md

 ## Fitting the Planetary Nebulae with the 1D+2D modelling technique

-Now that the unresovled point sources in [OIII] 5007 \AA have been identified and extracted, we can move onto fitting their emission peak profile, allowing us to model their total flux and apparent magnitude, in [OIII].
+Now that the unresovled point sources in [OIII] 5007 $Å$ have been identified and extracted, we can move onto fitting their emission peak profile, allowing us to model their total flux and apparent magnitude, in [OIII].
 These values can later be used for distance determination and Planetary Nebulae Luminosity Function (PNLF) construction.

 To run the PNe fitting script, we need to specify another set of flags: